 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
 If you want to go to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter explains the Level 3, 4, and 5 of the appeals processes.
+Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for medical care?